Invoke Foundry Agent

 | MCP server | azure |

-| Key Foundry MCP tools | agent_invoke, agent_get |
+| Key Foundry MCP tools | agent_invoke, agent_get, session_create, session_get, session_delete, session_list |

-| Conversation support | Single-turn and multi-turn (via conversationId) |
+| Conversation support | Single-turn and multi-turn (via conversationId for responses protocol, via session state for invocations protocol) |

-| Session support | Sticky sessions for hosted agents (via client-generated sessionId) |
+| Session support | Managed sessions for hosted agents (via session_create) |

 When to Use This Skill

-- Test a hosted agent after deployment
+- Test agent behavior after creation or deployment

 MCP Tools